-The right of Pennsylvania and New Jersey residents to file for noneconomic losses can vary under the law, depending on their insurance policies.
+The right of Pennsylvania residents to file for noneconomic losses can vary under the law, depending on their insurance policies.
 This can significantly affect the compensation that you can pursue in the event of an auto accident.
-At Soloff & Zervanos, P.C., a personal injury lawyer can explain the difference between a limited and full right to sue if you have been involved in an auto accident.
+At Soloff & Zervanos, P.C., a car accident lawyer can explain the difference between a limited and full right to sue if you have been involved in an auto accident.
 As a general rule, we strongly recommend that individuals select the option that affords them the chance to pursue the greatest amount of compensation.
 If you have been in an auto accident, contact our law firm today to schedule a free consultation about the limited vs. full right to sue in Philadelphia car accident cases.

 If your insurance coverage falls under the limited tort option, you and members of your family are giving up certain constitutional rights to pursue recovery, even in instances in which the other driver is fully responsible for the accident.
 Under this form of insurance, you and other household members covered under the policy may seek recovery for all medical and other out-of-pocket expenses, but not for pain and suffering or other non-monetary damages, unless the injuries sustained fall into one of the following categories: